jbrucker/currency-converter/README.md

 }
 ```

+The format is JavaScript Object Notation (JSON), which is a collection of key-value pairs.
+The keys are always Strings and surrounded by "quotes".
+The values can be anything, including a nested JSON object delimited by {...}.

-For more complex web services a browser plugin like "REST Console" for Chrome is useful.
+For more complex web services a browser plugin like "REST Console" for Chrome is useful for exploring the service.

 ## Java URL and HttpURLConnection

-This section describes how to write Java to send a HTTP request
+This section describes how to use Java to send an HTTP request
-and process the reply.
+and process the response.

 To send an Http request in Java first create a URL:
 ```java